 vestibular incision is carried sharply along the bony rim, the buccal nerve is

-at risk of transsection resulting in numbness in the buccal mucosal region.
+at risk of transsection, followed by numbness in the buccal mucosal region.

-Therefore, to protect the nerve, the posterior incision is to be extended
+Therefore, to protect the nerve, the posterior dissection is to be extended

 bluntly as soon as the lower coronoid notch is reached.